Introduction

 prowler

-This is the second time I mention prowler in this article in two different categories.
+This is the second time I have mentioned prowler in this article in two different categories.

 Prowler is an Open Source security tool to perform AWS and Azure security best practices assessments, audits, incident response, continuous monitoring, hardening and forensics readiness